 Criteria JORC Code explanation Commentary down hole length and interception depth hole length.
 If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
 Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (eg cutting of high grades) and cut-off grades are usually Material and should be stated.
 Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
 The assumptions used for any reporting of metal equivalent values should be clearly stated.
-Intervals that comprise more than one sample have been reported using length-weighted averages.
-A cut-off grade of 200ppm Li2O (with a maximum 2m of internal waste) has been used for the reported drill intercepts which is deemed acceptable for vectoring within LCT pegmatite systems.
+No new drilling data is provided in this document.
 Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
 If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (eg 'down hole length, true width not known').
-The orientation of the mineralisation is interpreted and yet to be structurally validated.
-All reported intervals, and therefore intercepts, are down hole lengths.
+No new drilling data is provided in this document.
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
 Refer to figures in this announcement with sections and map plans created using MicroMine and Mapinfo software respectively.
 Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
 No inference to economic mineralisation has been stated.
-A cut-off of 200ppm Li2O was used in reporting of exploration results, to aid dismissing interpreted unrealistic anomalous mineralised sub-zones.
+No new drilling data is provided in this document.
 Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 All of the relevant data has been included in this report.
 Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step-out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
 On-going field reconnaissance exploration in the project area continues and is a high priority for the Company.
-Exploration is likely to include further lithological and structural mapping, rockchip sampling, acquisition of high-resolution geophysical data and arial drone imagery to assist geological interpretation, target identification, pXRF soil sampling campaigns and drilling.
+Exploration is likely to include further lithological and structural mapping, rockchip sampling, pXRF soil sampling, acquisition of high-resolution geophysical data to assist geological interpretation, and drilling.